Logo Voyage

 Borghi

-Sicily’s borghi — historic towns and villages — offer a more intimate and timeless window into the island’s identity.
-Perched on hilltops, nestled in valleys, or hugging the coast, many are recognised among the Borghi più belli d’Italia (Most Beautiful Villages of Italy) for their beauty, heritage, and cultural character.
+Sicily’s borghi — historic towns and villages — offer an intimate, timeless window into the island’s identity.
+Scattered across hilltops, valleys, and coasts, many are officially recognised by I Borghi più belli d’Italia (The Most Beautiful Villages in Italy) for their architectural harmony, cultural richness, and authentic character.

 Museums